-Marit Rehavi is an Assistant Professor in the Vancouver School of Economics and a Fellow of the Institutions, Organization and Growth group at the Canadian Institute for Advanced Research.
+Marit Rehavi is an Associate Professor in the Vancouver School of Economics and a Fellow of the Institutions, Organization and Growth group at the Canadian Institute for Advanced Research.

 Prior to arriving at UBC, she was a Robert Wood Johnson Foundation Scholar in Health Policy Research at the University of Michigan and received her PhD in Economics from the University of California, Berkeley.